joneavila/dissatisfaction-models/README.md

 To run from MATLAB: `>>kNNframeLevel`

-### Frame-level linear regression model and utterance-level model
+### Frame-level linear regression model

 A linear regressor using MATLAB's `fitlm` function.
-Reads labels from annotator `ja`.
 Trains with train set and predicts on dev set.
 The baseline predicts the majority class (in this case 0 for neutral).

+For 'ja' annotations only.
 The frame-level MAE is **0.452**.
 The baseline MAE is **0.257**.

+For 'ja' and 'nw' annotations.
+The frame-level MAE is **0.364**.
+The baseline MAE is **0.342**.

 The learned coefficients are saved to `coefficients.txt`.
 Here is a preview of the file,

 ```NONE
 Sorted coefficients in descending order with format: coefficient, value, abbreviation